adjust/xamarin_sdk/doc/ios/ios.md

 ### <a id="push-token">Push token

-To send us the push notifications token, then add the following call to `Adjust` instance when ever you get your token in the app or when it gets updated:
+To send us the push notifications token, then add the following call to Adjust **when ever you get your token in the app or when it gets updated**:

 ```cs
 NSData pushNotificationsToken;	// Obtain and assign your push notification token as NSData type.

 Adjust.SetDeviceToken(pushNotificationsToken);
 ```

-Please have in mind that this feature is **supported on iOS 9 and above**.

 ### <a id="pre-installed-trackers">Pre-installed trackers